Trekking guide from Inawashiro Tozanguchi (Trailhead) to Mt. Bandaisan

 Enter "Hayama 7105 Inawashiromachi, Fukushima prefecture" as street address into your car navigation.

 For detailed access to the trailhead (Inawashiro) for Mt.
-Bandaisan click here.
+Bandai click here.

 Photo by bluesky.rash.jp